scanse/sweep-3d-scanner-unity-viewer/README.md

 - `Q` & `E`: adjust the vertical position of the point cloud
 - `Z` & `C`: adjust the scale of the point cloud (only available in miniature scene)
 - `R` & `T`: adjust the yaw rotation of the point cloud (only available in miniature scene)

+## Notes on VR
+- Support for VR is included.
+- Be sure the VR headset is connected and turned on.
+- After starting the application executable, select the desired scan file before putting the headset on.
+- Large scans can take a little while to load.
+- The scan will not appear until you put on the headset.

 ## Compatible file format
 Only files with the expected format will open correctly.
 Attempting to open unexpected files will terminate the unity application.
 The application expects `.csv` files downloaded from the `sweep-3d-scanner` or exported from the `Sweep Visualizer` desktop application.